department-of-veterans-affairs/vets-website/_education/3-gi-bill.md

 ### Are you eligible for this program?

 Yes, if:

 - You have a six-year service obligation in the Selected Reserve.
 If you are an officer, you must have agreed to serve six years in addition to your original obligation.
-- You complete your initial active duty for training (IADT)
+- You complete your initial active duty for training (IADT).
-- You receive a high school diploma or equivalency certificate before completing IADT
+- You receive a high school diploma or equivalency certificate before completing IADT.
-- You remain in good standing while serving in an active Selected Reserve unit
+- You remain in good standing while serving in an active Selected Reserve unit.

 You can use up to $368 per month in financial assistance for the following types of training:

 - [College degree and certificate programs](http://www.benefits.va.gov/gibill/higher_learning.asp)
 - [Co-op training](http://www.benefits.va.gov/gibill/coop_training.asp)
 - [Technical or vocational courses](http://www.benefits.va.gov/gibill/non_college_degree.asp)